 - Connect the negative clamp to the negative battery terminal.

 Note: Many vehicles have battery jump-starting terminals under the hood.
-In most cases, car manufacturers recommend that you use the jump terminals to charge the battery.
+In most cases, car manufacturers recommend using jump terminals to charge the battery.

 A battery that shows low voltage may still be good if it is fully charged.
 You need to check if the battery will hold a charge to determine if it is good or bad.
 To determine if the battery is defective, follow the next section’s procedure to perform a battery load test.